 When the body is out of balance, you are more likely to become susceptible to harmful stimuli, recovery from inflammation can take longer, and even become chronic.
 But because the body naturally wants to remainin balance, removing the obstacles that block this natural state means balance can return at any stage, regardless of genetic factors.

 So how can you put the chips in your favor?
-Some ideas to keep your body and mind in a state daily wellness include: eating a wholesome diet, preventative supplements, exercising, getting enough rest, and meditation.
+If you’re like most people you probably live a pretty full and demanding life.
+Some ideas to keep your body and mind in a state daily wellness include:

 While these solutions don’t alone hold the key to controlling inflammation, they can help prime the immune system to react in a measured way.